iibykov/wav2mp3/README.md

 ## Requirements
 *  Qt - https://www.qt.io/download-qt-installer (choose Mingw version).
 The Qt installation package includes Mingw.
    It is assumed to use this version of Mingw.
-If for some reason you cannot use Mingw from this package, you need you need to complete the next step, otherwise skip the next step.
+If for some reason you cannot use Mingw from this package, you need to complete the next step, otherwise skip the next step.
 *  MingGW - https://sourceforge.net/projects/mingw/files/Installer/
    *  GCC C++ compiler
    *  MSYS Basic System